DefaultV/Raycastlib_gamified/README.md

 license
 -------

-Everything is CC0 1.0.
+Everything is CC0 1.0 + a waiver of all other IP rights (including patents).
 Please share your own software as free and open-source.